Getting started with swarm modeEstimated reading time: 4 minutes

 Alternatively, install the latest Docker for Mac or Docker for Windows application on one computer.
-You can test both single-node and multi-node swarm from this computer, but you will need to use Docker Machine to test the multi-node scenarios.
+You can test both single-node and multi-node swarm from this computer, but you need to use Docker Machine to test the multi-node scenarios.

 - You can use Docker for Mac or Windows to test single-node features of swarm mode, including initializing a swarm with a single node, creating services, and scaling services.
-Docker “Moby” on Hyperkit (Mac) or Hyper-V (Windows) will serve as the single swarm node.
+Docker “Moby” on Hyperkit (Mac) or Hyper-V (Windows) serve as the single swarm node.